Relintai/pandemonium_engine_docs/05_engine_development/01_compiling/02_introduction_to_the_buildsystem.md

 ```

 This will start the build process, which will take a while.
 If you want
-SCons to build faster, use the `-j <cores )` parameter to specify how many
+SCons to build faster, use the `-j &lt;cores&gt;` parameter to specify how many
 cores will be used for the build.
 Or leave it using one core, so you
 can use your computer for something else :)